 Aug.
 14, 2016: The federal emergency declaration ends, but state officials say work continues to fix the drinking water system.

 Dec.
-16, 2016: Congressional Republicans close a yearlong investigation, faulting both state officials and the Environmental Protection Agency.
+16, 2016: Congressional Republicans close a yearlong investigation, faulting state officials and the Environmental Protection Agency.

 Dec.
 20, 2016: Schuette charges former emergency managers Darnell Earley and Gerald Ambrose with multiple felonies for their failure to protect Flint residents from health hazards caused by contaminated water.
-He also charges Earley, Ambrose and two Flint city employees with felony counts of false pretenses and conspiracy to commit false pretenses in the issuance of bonds to pay for part of the water project that led to the crisis.
+He also charges Earley, Ambrose and two city employees with felony counts of false pretenses and conspiracy to commit false pretenses in the issuance of bonds to pay for part of the water project that led to the crisis.

 Feb.
 17, 2017: The Michigan Civil Rights Commission issues a report that finds “systemic racism” is at the core of problems that caused the water crisis in the majority Black city.